PeterAlesio/Video_Game_Analysis/README.md

 ## Overview of project
 We as a group decided to look at Video Games sales over a long period of time to determine if game reviews are a significant factor when it comes to the success of a game.
 We selected this topic because we thought it would be an interesting subject to look into considering that the video game industry is worth over $200 billion dollars.
 For this analysis we are using two unique datasets.
 One of the datasets contains the sales numbers for many games dating as far back at 1975 covering the regions of North America, Europe, Japan, outside of the former regions, and a final global total.
 The second dataset contains the critic score and user score for thousands of video games.
 We hope to answer the question on if ctitic scores have any impact on sales figures.

-We used frequencies, mean, standrad deviation and quartiles for summary statistics.
+We used frequencies, mean, standard deviation and quartiles for summary statistics.
 And histogram, bar chart, boxplot and scatter plots for our data  visualization.
-Support Vector Machine(SVM) with liner kernel and Support Vector Machine(SVM) with guassian kernel are the Machine Learning techniques used.
+Support Vector Machine(SVM) with linear kernel and Support Vector Machine(SVM) with guassian kernel are the Machine Learning techniques used.

 ## Communication protocols
 - For our group project, we elected to create a slack group chat to post updates on progress for the project.